hathora/builder/docs/tutorial_among_us.md

 For this tutorial, we’re going to see what it’s like to build a game similar to [Among Us](https://www.innersloth.com/games/among-us/) using the Hathora framework.

+## Repo

+The full code for this game can be found at https://github.com/hathora/among-us-tutorial.
+The repo includes instructions for running it locally, and you can also play the deployed version [here](https://among-us-tutorial.surge.sh/).

 This is what our game will look like by the end of this tutorial:

 ![image](https://user-images.githubusercontent.com/5400947/154554747-2418c0c1-2658-45ea-bcd9-331cea37fabc.png)

-The full code for this game can be found at https://github.com/hathora/among-us-tutorial.
-The repo includes instructions for running it locally, and you can also play the deployed version [here](https://among-us-tutorial.surge.sh/).

 ## Install